Nawaz, Maryam should be given facilities like Zardari, Faryal: Pervaiz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The PML-N leader Senator Pervaiz Rashid while supporting the facilities provided to Asif Ali Zardari and Faryal Talpur has demanded the same facilities for Nawaz Sharif, Maryam Nawaz and Captain (R) Safdar.
+ISLAMABAD: The PLM-N leader Senator Pervaiz Rashid while supporting the facilities provided to Asif Ali Zardari and Faryal Talpur has demanded the same facilities for Nawaz Sharif, Maryam Nawaz and Captain (R) Safdar.

 Talking to media outside the Islamabad High Court (IHC ) on Monday, Pervaiz Rashid said the court has ordered not to stop anyone from participating in the electoral process and on this basis Asif Zardari and Faryal Talpur have been facilitated, so the same facilities should also be provide to Nawaz Sharif, Maryam, Capt Safdar and Qamarul Islam.